SAMPLE ITINERARY – 7 NIGHTS / 8 DAYS

-In addition, among the new activities that have enlivened Bra in recent years we cannot forget an initiative of international appeal, the great Cheese! festival dedicated to cheese and its culture, organized every two years by Slow Food, which saw 270,000 visitors on 2018 who came to know and savor the tasty specialties of over 300 exhibitors.
+In addition, among the new activities that have enlivened Bra in recent years, we cannot forget an initiative of international appeal, the great Cheese! festival dedicated to cheese and its culture, organized every two years by Slow Food, which saw 270,000 visitors in 2018 who came to know and savor the tasty specialties of over 300 exhibitors.

-We will spend the whole day with Maria specialized with Slow Food.
+We will spend the whole day with Maria specializing in Slow Food.

 - Visit the city of Bra with local food experiences

-- Experience at a cheese refiner included with tasting
+- Experience at a cheese refiner included tasting

 - Private transfer from Bra to Pollenzo